Bayesian Solution Uncertainty Quantification for Differential Equations: Discussion

 \section{Discussion}

-This paper presents a general Bayesian formalism for characterizing the structure of discretization uncertainty in the solution of differential equations.
+This paper presents a Bayesian formalism for characterizing the structure of discretization uncertainty in the solution of differential equations.
 Discretization uncertainty for dynamical systems may be naturally described in terms of degrees of belief, an idea first formulated by \citet{Skilling1991} and \citet{OHagan1992}.
-A Bayesian function estimation approach offers a way of defining and updating our beliefs about probable model trajectories conditional on interrogation of the differential equation model.
-The resulting uncertainty over the solution can then be propagated through the inferential procedure by defining the probabilistic solver as an additional layer in the Bayesian posterior hierarchy.
-As such, the proposed formulation is a radical departure from the existing practice of constructing an approximate statistical error model for the data using numerical techniques, and prompts discussion of the emerging field of probabilistic numerics.
+A Bayesian function estimation approach offers a way of defining and updating our beliefs about probable model trajectories conditional on interrogations of the differential equation model.
+The resulting uncertainty over the solution can then be propagated through the inferential procedure by defining an additional layer in the Bayesian posterior hierarchy.
+As such, the proposed formulation is a radical departure from the existing practice of constructing an approximate statistical error model for the data using numerical techniques.

 The more general goal of studying other sources of model uncertainty requires first understanding how much is known about the dynamics of the proposed model and how that information changes with time, space, and parameter settings.
-Fundamentally, the probabilistic approach we advocate defines a formal trade-off between solution accuracy and the size of the inverse problem, by choice of discretization grid size.
-This relationship has been of deep interest in the uncertainty quantification community \citep[see, for example, ][]{KaipioEtAl2004,ArridgeEtAl2006} and our approach offers a way of resolving the individual contributions to overall uncertainty from discretization, model misspecification \citep[in the sense of][]{KennedyOhagan2001}, and Monte Carlo error within the probabilistic framework.
+Fundamentally, the probabilistic approach we advocate defines a trade-off between solution accuracy and the size of the inverse problem, by choice of discretization grid size.
+This relationship has been of deep interest in the uncertainty quantification community \citep[see, e.g., ][]{KaipioEtAl2004,ArridgeEtAl2006} and our approach offers a way of resolving the individual contributions to overall uncertainty from discretization, model misspecification \citep[in the sense of][]{KennedyOhagan2001}, and Monte Carlo error.